swarnava-96/Insurance-Fraud-Detection-MLOPS/README.md

 ## Deployment on GCP
 Login or sign up in order to create virtual app and many more things.
 Free tier account on Google console provides $300 credit for one year.
 For application deployment download the Google SDK installer.

-## Frontend using HTML,CSS and Backend using Flask
+## Frontend using HTML and Backend using Flask

 https://insurancefraud.de.r.appspot.com/